 A living trust can be a useful tool when planning your estate.
 But if you live in California and are considering using a living trust to protect your assets during your golden years, make sure you understand the state and federal rules that surround them.
-Of course, whether you’re setting up a living trust, planning for retirement or seeking help with general financial planning, it might make sense to find a financial advisor in your area.
+As with most financial situations, planning your living trust ahead of time can pay huge dividends.
+Of course, whether you’re setting up a living trust, planning for retirement or seeking help with general financial planning, it could make sense to work with a financial advisor.

 How to Create a Living Trust in California